fh255/project-1/README.md

 - __Content__
   - The code to make social media was learned from the Love running Project.
 - __Media__
-  - The images were taken from Google.
+  - The images were taken from Google .